 Researching (Potential): You’ve identified a possible fit but haven’t committed to applying.

-Researching grants roll over to future cycles and fiscal years.
+Researching grants rolls over to future cycles and fiscal years.

 Planned (Upcoming Proposals / In the Works): You intend to apply.